 This module aims to give students an overview of key issues relating to Clinical and Forensic Psychology both in the UK and across the world, to provide them with an opportunity to engage in research-led teaching, to encourage them to explore current empirical research in Clinical and Forensic Psychology and to demonstrate the applications of psychology in a the ‘real world’ setting.
 The module includes 12 x 2 hours of content lectures, 10 x 1 hour research focus lectures and 3 x 2 hours research seminars.
 Material will be available to students online (e.g., lecture slides, stream captured sessions, online activities, group discussion forum, formative and summative feedback).
 Successful students will be able to evaluate the key debates, demonstrate a critical understanding of central theoretical models and concepts, analyse the utility of a range of research methods and utilise findings from research to support a position.
 The module is assessed via coursework (a position paper) and end of semester written examination.

-This module investigates a number of important topics in five thematic areas: perception, attention, memory, emotion, and consciousness.
+This module investigates a number of important topics in four thematic areas: Perception, Attention, Memory, and Language.
 The module examines both behavioural and neurophysiological evidence in healthy participants and neurologically impaired populations.
-Topics include: Perception, Attention, Memory, Emotion, and Consciousness.
+Topics include: Perception, Attention, Memory, and Language.
 There are 12 x 2-hour core content lectures.
 In addition, there are 10 x 1 hour research focus lectures and 3 x 2 hour research seminars.
-The module includes two assessments: An end of term research poster based on the research carried out in the research seminars which contributes 40% to the final module mark.
-Final assessment is an essay based exam which contributes 60% to the final module mark and is based on the content of the core content lectures and content from selected research focus lectures.
+The module includes two assessments: An end of term poster based on the research carried out in the research seminars which contributes 50% to the final module mark.
+Final assessment is an essay based exam which contributes 50% to the final module mark and is based on the content of the core content lectures and content from selected research focus lectures.
 Material will be available to students online (e.g., lecture slides, stream captured sessions, online activities, group discussion forum, formative and summative feedback).

 This module focuses on the impact of key lifespan transitions on health and wellbeing across the adult life course, and applies theory relating to lifespan, health and wellbeing to real-world issues, problems and contexts.
 Successful students will demonstrate an understanding of theories of lifespan development and be able to discuss the personal and socio-cultural relevance of theory.
 The course will be delivered via two hours of content lectures each week, paired with a one hour research focused lecture, addressing a key topic or controversy in the area.
 Over the semester, students will participate in 3 x 2 hour smaller group research seminars.
 Learning will be assessed via a full qualitative report on a chosen body of research and an essay exam during the exam period.
 Material will be available to students via the VLE (e.g., lecture slides, stream captured sessions, online activities, group discussion forum, formative and summative feedback).